zhoufeng1989/information_extraction/README.md

 # information_extraction
-An information extraction task with NLTK
+An information extraction task with NLTK, Stanford NER and Spacy.

 # NER task
 In this repo, there are four ways to do NER tasks.